Running Redox in a virtual machine

 Stable Releases

-The bootable images for the 0.9.0 release are located here.
+The bootable images for the 0.9.0 release are located on the build server release folder.
 To try Redox using a virtual machine such as QEMU or VirtualBox, download the demo variant, check the SHA256 sum to ensure it has downloaded correctly.

 sha256sum $HOME/Downloads/redox_demo_x86_64_*_harddrive.img.zst